 Manaslu Climb with International Mountain Guides

-Leading the 2022 Manaslu expedition will be IMG's sirdar (head sherpa) Phunuru Sherpa.
+Leading the 2023 Manaslu expedition will be IMG's sirdar (head sherpa) Phunuru Sherpa.
 Phunuru has thirty-three (33) 8000 meter summits under his belt, including a successful ascent of Manaslu in Autumn 2021.
-Joining Phunuru will be IMG guides from USA and our IMG Sherpa All Star team.
+Joining Phunuru will be IMG guides from the USA and our IMG Sherpa All Star team.

 For the best possible chance of summiting this 8,163m (26,781 ft) mountain we will look to take advantage of the window of good weather that follows the end of the monsoon, but before the cold winter winds start picking up.
 IMG will plan on using supplemental oxygen, which is a big benefit on a cold summit day!